ecman/existsofpath/README.md

 # existsofpath

-Get the existing part of a given path
+Get the existing part of a given path, asynchronously.

 # Usage